SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 66. Change to 'No Aggregation'
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new70.png)

-67. Click on the 'X' fpr 'TRANS_DATE' to delete the column
+67. Click on the 'X' for 'TRANS_DATE' to delete the column
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new80.png)

-68. Click on the 'X' fpr 'Date' to delete the column
+68. Click on the 'X' for 'Date' to delete the column
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new90.png)

-69. Click on the 'X' fpr 'TRANS_ID' to delete the column
+69. Click on the 'X' for 'TRANS_ID' to delete the column
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new100.png)

-70. Click on the 'X' fpr 'ID' to delete the column
+70. Click on the 'X' for 'ID' to delete the column
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new110.png)

 71. Click on 'CUST_ID' column